Top

 Prolonged exposure to harmful levels of noise can cause permanent damage to the hair cells in the inner ear resulting in irreversible hearing loss.
 It usually develops gradually over time and is not noticed until the high frequency hearing loss results in a decreased ability to understand speech.
 Sometimes, a single exposure to very high levels of sounds or impulse noises can cause acoustic trauma to the cochlea and result in hearing loss due to the damage sustained in the inner ear.

-Trauma Causing Hearing Loss
+Understanding Trauma-Induced Hearing Loss

 Examples of trauma that can result in permanent or temporary hearing loss include temporal bone fractures and perforations of the ear drum from foreign objects, infection or sudden changes in air pressure (barotraumas).